skysheng7/linux_command_in_aws_ec2/aws_cheatsheet/02-ssh_key_pair.md

 ## 2. Set File Permissions on Your Private Key

+Change directory to where you saved this new private key using `cd` (cd = change directory)

 Regardless of how the key was created, ensure it’s not publicly viewable by running (remember to replace `<your-key.pem>` with your key name):

 `chmod 400 <your-key.pem>`